loreanvictor/rxdeep/docs/md/index.md

 ## Performance

-**RxDeep** is extremely fast and light-weight in terms of memory consumption and computation, utilizing pure mappings on the root of the state-tree for reading/writing on the whole tree.
+**RxDeep** is extremely fast and light-weight in terms of memory consumption and computation, utilizing pure (multicasted) mappings on the root of the state-tree for reading/writing on the whole tree.

 The only performance hotspot are `KeyedState`s, as they conduct an [O(n)](:Formula) operation on change emission